That dollar amount results from a 20.3% increase compared to $5.98 billion in international sales during 2021.

-Based on the average exchange rate for 2022, the Icelandic króna depreciated by -24.9% against the US dollar since 2018 and diluted by -6.5% from 2021 to 2022.
-Iceland’s weaker local currency made its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2025, the Icelandic króna depreciated by -7.7% from 2024 to 2025.
+Iceland’s weaker local currency made its exports paid for in stronger US dollars less expensive for international buyers starting with American currency.

 Most Valuable International Customers for Iceland’s Exports

-From a continental perspective, 82.5% of Iceland exports by value were delivered to fellow European countries while 9.6% were sold to North American importers.
-Iceland shipped another 5.7% worth of goods to customers in Asia.
+From a continental perspective, 82.5% of Iceland exports by value was delivered to fellow European countries while 10.3% was sold to importers located in North America.
+Iceland shipped another 5.2% worth of goods to buyers in Asia.

-Smaller percentages went to Africa (1%), Latin America (0.7%) excluding Mexico but including the Caribbean, then Oceania (0.5%) led by Australia.
+Smaller percentages went to customers in Africa (1.1%), Oceania (0.5%) led by Australia then Latin America (0.3%) excluding Mexico but including the Caribbean.

 Iceland’s Top 10 Exports

-Iceland’s top 10 exports are concentrated, accounting for 93.9% of the overall value of its global shipments.
+Iceland’s top 10 export product categories are concentrated, generating 91.2% of the overall value of Icelandic global shipments.

-Iceland’s shipments of food industry waste and animal fodder posted the third-fastest gain in value, up by 108.5% year over year.
+Iceland’s shipments of meat or seafood preparations posted the third-fastest gain in value, up by 6.8% year over year.

 The above-listed product categories are at the 2-digit Harmonized Tariff System (HTS) code level.